On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model: On the Background of De Sitter space

-Hence, one might ask in two-dimensional de Sitter space what the origin of the Gibbons-Hawking temperature responsible for thermal radiation is.
-Unfortunately, the answer is not straightforward because we are aware of the fact that both the influx and outward flux must vanish; in other words, $\langle \rm BD |T_{\pm\pm} | \rm BD \rangle=0$ as seen from Eq.~\eqref{eq:em tensor in BD} together with Eq.~\eqref{eq:metric_lightcone}.
+Now, one might ask in two-dimensional de Sitter space how to get the proper temperature from the negative energy density.
+Let us first remind of the conventional process.
+We are aware of the fact that both the influx and outward flux must vanish; in other words, $\langle T_{\pm\pm} \rangle_{\rm BD}=0$ as seen from Eq.~\eqref{eq:em tensor in BD}.
 Thus, the only source contributing to the energy density must be the off-diagonal component of the stress tensor.
-Explicitly, in free-fall at rest, the energy density $\rho = \langle T_{\mu\nu}\rangle u^\mu u^\nu$ with the two-velocity $u^\mu =(u^+ (\sigma), u^- (\sigma)) = (1/\sqrt g)(1,1)$ is related to the temperature via the Stefan-Boltzmann law of $\gamma T^2 =\rho$ as \cite{Tolman:1930zza,Tolman:1930ona}
+Explicitly, the proper energy density for a local observer is